Joe Biden Talks About Recognizing Private Space During ‘The View’ Interview

-Former vice president of the United States, Joe Biden, has frequently been the target of a few laughs due to his seemingly overly friendly interactions with near strangers.
-During the years that he and former president Barack Obama were in office, there were quite a few instances in which Biden was captured in video getting a little too touchy with women and young girls.
+The former vice president of the United States, Joe Biden, has frequently been the target of a few laughs due to his seemingly overly friendly interactions with near strangers.
+During the years that he and former President Barack Obama were in office, there were quite a few instances in which Biden was captured on video getting a little too touchy with women and young girls.

 These occasions were not as widely scrutinized at the time, and many simply chalked it up to the vice president being advanced in age and especially affectionate.
 However, the video footage of these instances is certainly resurfacing now as Biden has recently announced that he will be running in the 2020 presidential campaign, according to the New York Post.

 Friday morning was Biden’s first more in-depth interview regarding the 2020 presidential campaign.
 He sat down with the hosts of ABC’s The View to discuss his history of touchy-feely behavior.
-While being grilled by the all female stars of the television program, the presidential candidate danced around the subject and gave a semi apology for his action in the past.
+While being grilled by the all female stars of the television program, the presidential candidate danced around the subject and gave a semi-apology for his action in the past.

 “I have to be, and everybody has to be, much more aware of the private space of men and women.
 I am much more cognizant of that,” he said.

-That was about as close to an apology as he got as he refused to apologize more directly to the individuals that were made uncomfortable as a result of his behavior.
+That was about as close to an apology as he got, as he refused to apologize more directly to the individuals that were made uncomfortable as a result of his behavior.

 Opinion: Social justice warriors are going to utterly maul Joe Biden https://t.co/ZHPTNTPNtj pic.twitter.com/Jh8Ed83Cai